sihawken/dockerized_vm_tools/README.md

 # Dockerized QEMU/Libvirt/Looking-Glass/Scream

 An eas[y/ier] way to set up QEMU/Libvirt/Looking-Glass/Scream with VFIO passthrough.

-This image can connect directly to your x session (or xWayland session) via cookie it adds to your host system.
+This image and these scripts can connect directly to your x session (or xWayland session) via cookie it adds to your host system.
 It can also play audio directly on your host system by passing an ALSA audio device created by pulseaudio or pipewire.

 ## Build and Start the Environment